Radiotherapy for bone pain

 Radiotherapy is often used to control pain due to bone secondaries from prostate cancer, breast cancer, bowel cancer and lung cancer.
 It may be combined with other types of treatment, depending on the type of cancer you have.

 Radiotherapy for cancer that has spread to bones can also help to prevent new painful areas developing.
 Having this treatment may slow down the cancer and give you a better quality of life for a longer time.
-But it will not cure your cancer.
+But it won't cure your cancer.

 There are two main ways of giving radiotherapy for bone pain